Philsie/ARRS-documentation/Users/observer54-5.md

    	* 4
  		1111010 1110110 1100010 1110110 1110010 1111000 1110111 1110011 1100111

-  	* 1-4 with key from img byte-length 7/8
+  	* 1-4 --From Binary->-Vigenere with key from img

 		* 1
   	  		revizor